Irony Meaning Examples In Sentence Synonyms & Antonyms

 Irony Parts of Speech (With Examples)

-Irony is a figure of speech that is used to convey a meaning that is opposite to its literal or expected meaning.
+Irony is a writing device that expresses a meaning that is different from the one its words or context might convey at first glance.
 Here are some examples of ironic parts of speech:

 Verbs:

 I always forget to remember.
-(It's ironic that the verb "forget" is used with "remember".)
+(It's funny that the verb 'forget' is paired with 'remember'.)

 Nouns:

-The health food store that sells cigarettes.
-(Ironically, a store that promotes healthy living is selling something harmful.)
+The shop that sells health foods and cigarettes.
+Incongruously, a store that advocates for healthy living is selling items that may cause harm.

 Adjectives:

-The quiet party that ended in a fight.
-(It's ironic that a party that started off peacefully ended up with a fight.)
+The subtle gathering that closed with a disagreement.
+(It's ironic that a party that began peacefully finished with a dispute.)

-The organized chaos of a messy room.
-(It's ironic that a room that looks chaotic can still be organized.)
+The chaotic order of a disorganized room.
+It is curious that a room which looks chaotic can still appear organized.

 Adverbs: